CIV4210 & CIV4211 – Final Year Projects A & B

 - project outcomes, their usefulness and limitations

-The assessment comprises three components which reflect the objectives outlined above:
+The assessment comprises major components which reflect the objectives outlined above:

 - Interim Research Report